-Revision(s): 1/14/08; 8/17/16 (minor revision); 8/29/19 (minor revision); 3/25/20

-(temporary minor revision); 4/14/20 (minor revision); 10/1/21 (update)
+Revision(s): 1/14/08; 8/17/16 (minor revision); 8/29/19 (minor revision); 3/25/20 (temporary minor revision); 1/1/21 (minor revision)

 2423 - Military Leave

 The College is committed to protecting the job rights of employees absent on military leave.
 In accordance with federal and state law, it is the College's practice that no employee or prospective employee will be subjected to any form of discrimination on the basis of that person's membership in or obligation to perform service for any of the Uniformed Services of the United States.
 Specifically, no person will be denied employment, reemployment, promotion, or other benefit of employment on the basis of such membership.
 Furthermore, no person will be subjected to retaliation or adverse employment action because such person has exercised the person's rights under applicable law or this procedure.
 If any employee believes that the employee has been subjected to discrimination in violation of this procedure, the employee should immediately contact the Office of Human Resources.